Why Are Suitcase Record Players Bad? The Honest Answer for Beginners

 Better sound, fewer skips, and way more peace of mind for your records.

-If you’re serious about building a vinyl collection (and you want your records to sound good for a long time), it’s worth getting a real turntable.
+If you’re serious about building a vinyl collection (and you want your records to sound good for a long time), it’s worth getting a better record player.

 Real materials (not toy plastic)

 You don’t need to be an audiophile.
-Just look for a turntable that feels like it was built to last.
+Just look for a record player that feels like it was built to last.

 Heavier, sturdier parts = smoother playback and fewer issues.